bjaraujo/Bombermaaan/README.md

 ## Compiling

-Set SDLDIR and SDLMIXERDIR environment variables and run cmake.
+Set SDLDIR, SDLNETDIR and SDLMIXERDIR environment variables and run cmake.

 To compile in Linux set LOAD_RESOURCES_FROM_FILES = TRUE and USE_DIRECTX = FALSE in CMake options.